 • Increases cargo volumes through The Port of Virginia by at least 5% from the additional facility, not including any volume increase resulting from the original grant.

-An otherwise qualified company that claims employees for the Major Business Facility Job Tax Credit or International Trade Facility Tax Credit may not receive a POV Grant for those previously claimed jobs.
+An otherwise qualified company that claims employees for the Major Business Facility Job Tax Credit or International Trade Facility Tax Credit or a grant form the International Trade Facility grant program may not receive an EID Grant for those previously claimed jobs.

 Process